Motorola edge (2024) vs TCL 50 XL 5G

 Who should buy each?

-Choose the Motorola edge (2024) if: you want a premium display for gaming, need water resistance for outdoor use, or prefer faster charging with 68W.
+Choose the Motorola edge (2024) if: you want a high-quality display for gaming or streaming, need faster charging with 68W support, or prioritize build quality with IP68 water resistance.

-Choose the TCL 50 XL 5G if: you want a budget-friendly option, need a larger screen for media consumption, or prefer expandable storage for your photos and videos.
-(6.78" display, 120 Hz refresh)
+Choose the TCL 50 XL 5G if: you need a large screen for media consumption, want to save money while still getting 5G connectivity, or prefer expandable storage up to 2TB.

 Conclusion